Home > Cupcakes > Small Batch Black Forest Cupcakes

 5 from 4 reviews

-An easy small batch recipe for Black Forest Cupcakes!
-5 decadent and moist chocolate cupcakes – made without eggs – are topped with fresh cherry filling, fluffy whipped cream, chocolate shavings, a and a perfect cherry on top!
+An easy recipe for small batch black forest cupcakes!
+5 decadent and moist chocolate cupcakes – made without eggs – are topped with fresh cherry filling, fluffy whipped cream, chocolate shavings, and a proud cherry on top!

 Prep25 minutes